DC 7115Cardiovascular System38 CFR § 4.104

 A 20% rating requires: Diminished upper extremity pulses.
 A 100% rating requires: Deep ischemic ulcers and necrosis of the fingers with persistent coldness of the extremity, trophic changes with pains in the hand during physical activity, and diminished upper extremity pulses.
 The difference typically reflects the frequency, severity, or functional impact of the condition as documented in medical records and C&P examination findings.

-Can Thrombo-angiitis obliterans (Buerger's Disease) qualify for TDIU (Total Disability Individual Unemployability)?
+Can Thrombo-angiitis obliterans (Buerger's Disease) qualify for TDIU?

-What evidence do I need to establish service connection for Thrombo-angiitis obliterans (Buerger's Disease)?
+What evidence supports a higher rating for Thrombo-angiitis obliterans (Buerger's Disease)?

-What is the C&P exam like for Thrombo-angiitis obliterans (Buerger's Disease)?
+What happens at the C&P exam for Thrombo-angiitis obliterans (Buerger's Disease)?

 Get a Personalized Rating Analysis